CameronCombs578/Knowledge-Base-Combs/content/antarctica-habitats-animals/antarctica-birds.md

 		- These creatures have small feathers that are waterproof.
 ## Summary

 Birds are unique creatures located in Antarctica.
 Their ability to fly in environments such as forests, mountains, and others makes them stand out from other creatures living in Antarctica.
+These creatures can also be food for [[europe-reptiles|reptiles]].